Last updated on October 26th, 2023 at 15:40

 Why Is Moka Pot Coffee So Strong?

 The reason moka pot is so strong is because of the pressurized brewing process.
-The water is heated in an almost sealed environment where the steam and pressure is created.
+The water is heated in an almost sealed environment where steam and pressure are created.
 This pressure forces the water up through the finely ground coffee and into the coffee chamber.

-Final Thoughts, Frappé-Ing It All Up, Moka Pot Vs Percolator
+Frappé-Ing It All Up – Moka Pot Vs Percolator